chiisann/AutomaticReply/README.md

 AutomaticReply
 ==================
 You can automatically reply to many replies at once by specifing tweet id.
 This program is effective for person who have many followers on Twitter.

 ## Description
+This program replies to tweet which is replied to my original tweet with id specified.
+It only replies to tweet from people you don't follow.
+And you can see the tweet list from people who you follow but you haven't replied yet.

 ### Authentication
 line 9 ~ line 18 : to authenticate TwitterAPI